 Let’s start with an example: On our blog, we have an article on meta descriptions that needs constant updating to keep it relevant.
 We just have to make sure it stays up to date with all the changes Google keeps making to the way it handles meta descriptions.
 Sometimes it seems they can be a bit longer and sometimes they seem to go back to the old length again.

 Our post helps writers and editors to write meta descriptions, even though the advice changes over time.
 Although the article itself might be what we call cornerstone content, its content must be updated to keep up with the latest standards – constantly.

-You can easily create valuable, new content from your old posts if you can update it and make it current again: old wine in new bottles.
-You could, for example, replace older parts of that content with updates, or you could merge three old blog posts about the same subject into one new post.
-If you consider doing so, please keep in mind to redirect the posts that will be gone after this to the new post, using a 301 Redirect.
-More on that later.
+You can easily create new, valuable content from your old posts if you update it and make it current again: old wine in new bottles, as the saying goes.
+You could, for example, merge three old blog posts about the same subject into one new post or simply replace older parts of your post with updated content.

-By deleting old content, I don’t mean just pressing “delete” and then forgetting about it.
-The content might surface in Google for weeks after deletion.
-The URL might actually have some link value as well, which is a shame to waste.
+When I talk about deleting old content, I don’t mean just pressing “delete” and then forgetting about it.
+If you do that, the content might show up in Google for weeks after deletion.
+The URL might actually have some link value as well, which would be a shame to waste.

 “301 Redirect” the old post to a related one

 When a URL still holds value because, say, you have a number of quality links pointing to that page, you want to leverage that value by redirecting the URL to a related one.
 With a 301 Redirect you’ll tell search engines and visitors there’s a better or newer version of this content elsewhere on your site.
 The 301 redirect automatically sends people and Google to this page.